The Important Things Your Divorce Will Teach You

 You are going through a divorce, but your marriage isn’t the only relationship ending.
 Some of your friends seem to have disappeared.
 Why would they desert you when you need them most?

 You will probably lose some friends, but you have to accept it as part of the process, especially if those friends were shared--the couple you went on double dates with to the movies, the ones you went out to dinner with once a month, the fellow sports fans who hung out on your house to cheer on the local team.

 Your friends may feel like they have to choose between you and your ex.
 They may feel threatened by or awkward about by your newly single status.

 Other couples may be having relationship troubles of their own and think of you as a reminder.
 Or they may feel that they just don’t have anything in common with you now that you are getting divorced.

 Although it’s hard, you learn not to take it personally.
 Many people just don’t know how to handle a person who is grieving.
 They may feel that they have enough problems of their own without adding yours to the mix.

-Many friendships are situational and come from shared experience or circumstance.
-But as life takes us in different directions, common ground disappears and keeping up the friendship takes more time, more work and more energy--sometimes too much.
+Many friendships are situational and come from shared experiences or circumstances.
+But as life takes us in different directions, the common ground disappears and keeping up the friendship takes more time, more work and more energy--sometimes too much.

 Divorce means you focus on the friends who want to remain that way, no matter your marital status.
 You spend time with the friends that you admire and respect, those who enrich your life, the friends who would do anything for you, the friends that love you no matter what.